 We will ensure that our staff understand the support they can provide to pupils who may be experiencing mental health concerns, and we will ensure that staff follow the following principles as set out in 'Mental Health and Behaviour in Schools 2018'.
-We recognise that early intervention t identify issues and provide effective support is crucial.
-The school role in supporting and promoting mental health and wellbeing can be summarised as;
+We recognise that early intervention to identify issues and provide effective support is crucial.
+The school role in supporting and promoting mental health and wellbeing can be summarised as:

-Prevention: We will seek to create a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
-This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through social activities and ethos;
+Prevention: we will seek to create a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
+This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos;

-Identification: We will support staff and pupils to recognise emerging issues as early and accurately as possible;
+Identification: we will support staff and pupils to recognise emerging issues as early and accurately as possible;

-Early support: We will support and help pupils to access evidence based support and interventions where possible and seek access to specialist support for those pupils who require such interventions.
+Early support: we will support and help pupils to access evidence based early support and interventions wherever possible and seek access to specialist support for those pupils who require such interventions.

-We aim to work in partnership with pupils, parents/carers and establish effective relationships with external agencies to provide swift access to specialist support for those pupils who require such interventions.
+We aim to work in partnership with pupils, parents/carers and establish effective relationships with external agencies to provide swift access or referrals to specialist support and treatment.